 Eightfold uses the Talent Intelligence Platform to understand the capabilities that military personnel have acquired and takes into account the geographic preferences for separating military personnel to map job opportunities in those areas.

-Users will be able to build a profile, add their skills and education, and see right away not only what jobs are available, but what jobs could be available.
+Users can build a profile, add their skills and education, and see right away not only what jobs are available, but what jobs could be available.
 If the user is missing any skills, the platform can inform them of what they will need to learn to qualify for the job they want in the area they want to live.
 The platform will also inform the user of why they're a good match for a job.

 For service members going through transition assistance, this means they will have the opportunity to continue acquiring skills they need for those jobs while they're still in the military.
 Most importantly, there are employers linked to the program that are looking to hire veterans with those necessary skills.